 Where to homestead – a US broader view

-State maps of average rainfall for the USA (Hawai is not included here).
+State maps of average rainfall for the USA (Hawaii is not included here).

 Excellent information on severe storm rates across the nation.